-A particular highlight was our compulsory Extended Project Qualification (which includes a university-style dissertation) where half of the grades awarded were A and 98% were A-B.
+A particular highlight was our compulsory Extended Project Qualification (which includes a university style dissertation) where just under 40% of the grades awarded were A\ and 92% were A\ B.

-A third of the cohort achieved only A and A grades in every subject as well as those who made improvements on their mock grades and those who overcame difficult personal circumstances to achieve so highly.
+A third of the cohort achieved only A\ and A grades in every subject as well as those who made improvements on their mock grades and those who overcame difficult personal circumstances to achieve so highly.

-Five students achieved straight As in all their A-levels plus EPQ.
-This puts them in the top 1% in the country.
+Five students achieved straight A\s in all their A levels plus EPQ.